JDG Flyer: showing all essential information of the journal.

-The Journal of Dynamics and Games (JDG) is an applied mathematics journal that publishes high quality peer-review and expository papers at the interface of Dynamical Systems (discrete, continuous, deterministic, or stochastic) and Game Theory.
-Click here for more information
+The Journal of Dynamics and Games (JDG) is a pure and applied mathematical journal that publishes high quality peer-review and expository papers in all research areas of expertise of its editors.
+The main focus of JDG is in the interface of Dynamical Systems and Game Theory.

 SUBMISSIONS TO REGULAR ISSUES